axxia/meta-intel-axxia/README.md

 9.4 Select the custom bootloader as preferred:

     PREFERRED_PROVIDER_virtual/bootloader = "u-boot-axxia"

-9.5 Select the KERNEL type:
+9.5 Select the kernel to use.
+    Meta-axxia is able to build the kernel from 2 sources:

+a.
+Yocto Project Source repositories (git.yoctoproject.org)

    for standard
    PREFERRED_PROVIDER_virtual/kernel = "linux-yocto"

    for preempt-rt
    PREFERRED_PROVIDER_virtual/kernel = "linux-yocto-rt"

-9.6 Select the kernel version:

-NOTE: axxiaarm and axxiaarm64 are available with linux 4.1 and 4.9
-      axxiax86_64 is available with linux 4.8 and 4.9

-   for 4.1, depending on PREFERRED_PROVIDER_virtual/kernel
-   PREFERRED_VERSION_linux-yocto = "4.1%"
-   PREFERRED_VERSION_linux-yocto-rt = "4.1"

-   for 4.8, depending on PREFERRED_PROVIDER_virtual/kernel
-   PREFERRED_VERSION_linux-yocto = "4.8%"
-   PREFERRED_VERSION_linux-yocto-rt = "4.8%"

-   for 4.9, depending on PREFERRED_PROVIDER_virtual/kernel
-   PREFERRED_VERSION_linux-yocto = "4.9%"
-   PREFERRED_VERSION_linux-yocto-rt = "4.9%"

-9.7 Select the kernel repository to use.
-Meta-axxia is able to build
-    the kernel from 2 sources: private axxiagithub and public YOCTO kernel repo depending on AXXIA_SRC variable from local.conf:

-a. by default (missing to set AXXIA_SRC) or setting

-   AXXIA_SRC = "linux-yocto"

    will build from Yocto repos:
    4.1: http://git.yoctoproject.org/git/linux-yocto-4.1